TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Projection effects in kinematics

 \subsection{Mock kinematics data and the lensing selection}

-We use the dynamics modeling software \textsc{JamPy} \citep{2008Cappellari,2020Cappellari} to generate a set of mock kinematics data with the axisymmetric synthetic lens sample.
-We start from the intrinsic MGE components of the mass density and stellar luminosity profiles, project onto random directions, and model the observed velocity dispersion.
+We use the dynamical modeling software \textsc{JamPy} \citep{2008Cappellari,2020Cappellari} to generate a set of mock kinematics data with the axisymmetric synthetic lens sample.
+We start from the intrinsic MGE components of the mass-density and stellar luminosity profiles, project onto random directions, and model the observed velocity dispersion.
 The projection formalism of axisymmetric systems under MGE parameterization has been summarized in Section ~\ref{subsec:projection_form_axisymmetric}.
-The generation of the mock kinematics data follows:
+The generation of the mock kinematics data was performed as follows.

-\begin{enumerate} \item We start with the 3D "deformed, truncated SIS" mass density profile and the 3D Jaffe stellar luminosity profile of the synthetic lens sample and fit the analytic 1-dim profile with \texttt{mge\_fit\_1d} from the \textsc{MgeFit} software package\footnote{\url{https://pypi.org/project/mgefit/}} \citep{2002Cappellari} to obtain their intrinsic MGE components. \item We project the intrinsic, axisymmetric MGE components according to Eq.(\ref{eqn:axis_ratio_proj_oblate} - \ref{eqn:peak_density_proj}) to obtain their projected counterparts. \item \textsc{JamPy} de-projects the projected MGE components and computes their Jeans solutions.
-Maps of the projected second velocity moments are returned.
-We use some simplifying assumptions: no PSF convolution in the projected velocity moments map, no black hole at the galaxy center, isotropic velocity components throughout all radii ($\beta$=0), and perfect alignment between the stellar halo and the total mass profile.
+\begin{enumerate} \item We started with the 3D "deformed, truncated SIS" mass-density profile and the 3D Jaffe stellar luminosity profile of the synthetic lens sample and fit the analytic profile with \texttt{mge\_fit\_1d} from the \textsc{MgeFit} software package\footnote{\url{https://pypi.org/project/mgefit/}} \citep{2002Cappellari} to obtain their intrinsic MGE components. \item We projected the intrinsic, axisymmetric MGE components according to Eqs. (\ref{eqn:axis_ratio_proj_oblate} - \ref{eqn:peak_density_proj}) to obtain their projected counterparts. \item \textsc{JamPy} was used to de-project the projected MGE components and compute their Jeans solutions.
+As a result, maps of the projected second velocity moments were generated.
+We used some simplifying assumptions: no PSF convolution in the projected velocity moments map, no black hole at the galaxy center, isotropic velocity components throughout all radii ($\beta$=0), and perfect alignment between the stellar halo and the total mass profile.

 \end{enumerate}